-Luckily, we had covered so much in-depth science in the elementary and middle school years (through unit studies, too), I was confident that she had a good baseline knowledge of science.
-So, I decided to choose courses that I felt best covered a wide range of science topics – while not going too deep into topics for which she had no interest at all (ie. physics) – and put her on track for serious equine studies.
+Luckily, we had covered so much in-depth science in the elementary and middle school years (through unit studies, too), I was confident that she had good baseline knowledge of science.
+So, I decided to choose courses that I felt best covered a wide range of science topics – while not going too deep into topics in which she had no interest at all (ie. physics) – and put her on track for serious equine studies.

 8th Grade: Physical Science